 - a.
 A letter requesting review and approval of a final plat and giving the name and address of the person to be notified of the action on the final plat. - b.
-Two 24" x 36" paper copies and one electronic copy of the final plat and other documents as may be specified are required for submission.
+Two 17" x 22" copies and fifteen 11" x 17" copies of the final plat and other documents as may be specified are required for submission.
+An electronic copy in formats as specified by the administrative officer may be required.
 The scale of the plat must be at least 100 feet to the inch.
 Five 17" x 22" copies are required for recording and files after all approvals have been granted. - 2.
 Official date of submission.
 The official date of submission of the final plat will be the date that all required documents have been received by the administrative officer. - 3.
 Final plat review.
 The administrative officer will review the final plat for conformance with the tentatively approved preliminary plat as well as with this ordinance and other relevant regulations and shall recommend approval or denial of the final plat to the board of commissioners. - 4.
 Action of the administrative officer and the Monroe County Board of Commissioners.
 No more than 45 days after the official date of submission of the final plat, the administrative officer will either recommend to the board of commissioners the issuance of a certificate of approval for recording, conditionally approve the plat (noting the conditions of approval on the plat), or disapprove the plat.
 If the final plat is conditionally approved, once the subdivider has complied with the conditions indicated, the board of commissioners will issue a certificate of approval on the plat, or disapprove the plat.
 If the final plat is disapproved, the board of commissioners will notify the subdivider in writing, stating the reasons for disapproval.
 One copy and the original will be made part of the record of the administrative officer.
 Action may be taken on the entire plat or any portion of it. - 5.
 Failure of administrative officer and the board of commissioners to act.
 If the administrative officer and the board of commissioners fail to act within 15 days after receiving an approval recommendation from the administrative officer, the final plat will be automatically approved by the board of commissioners.